Call Us : 207-994-5109

 • Theft protection or hull coverage packages

 These add-ons are typically folded into the loan, so buyers don’t always notice the increase in monthly payment.
 But every additional product sold represents another layer of profit for the dealership.
+We help buyers identify which add-ons are worthwhile, and which are overpriced or unnecessary for their type of vessel and usage.

 Young couple navigating on a yacht in Indian ocean.
 Handsome man

-Why Dealerships Prefer Financing Over Cash
+Why Some Dealerships Prefer Financing Over Cash

 Do dealerships make money on financing?
-Yes—and that’s also why they often prefer financing over cash.
+Yes, and that’s also why they often prefer financing over cash.
 With a cash deal, the dealer’s profit is limited to the boat sale itself.
 With financing, they unlock multiple revenue streams:

 • Backend compensation from lenders